mindsdb/mindsdb/mindsdb/integrations/handlers/sharepoint_handler/README.md

 ### Site columns
 A Site Column is a template of a configured column.
 By creating a Site Column, you can reuse it anywhere else in the site and not have to manually rebuild its configuration at each reuse.

+When creating a new column in a list or library, you have a choice to either "Create column" or "Add from existing site columns".
+Selecting the latter will add a replica of the Site Column to the location you are working.

 https://learn.microsoft.com/en-us/microsoft-365/community/what-is-site-column

 ### List items